-Dr. Phil Legg is a Senior Lecturer (Assistant Professor) in Computer Science at University of the West of England (UWE Bristol), UK.
+Dr. Phil Legg is a Senior Lecturer in Computer Science at University of the West of England (UWE Bristol), UK.
 He joined UWE Bristol in February 2015, and is active in both teaching and research.
-His work spans across many different areas of Computer Science, including cybersecurity, machine learning, data visualization and visual analytics.
+His work spans across many different areas of Computer Science, including cybersecurity, machine learning, data visualisation and visual analytics.

 He obtained both his BSc Computer Science and his PhD Computer Science from Cardiff University, in 2006 and 2010 respectively.
 His PhD research focused on multi-modal image registration techniques, in particular to develop robust algorithms for automatic alignment of images captured from the retina (eye) that can assist clinicians with early detection and prevention of glaucoma disease.
 The work involved developing novel image similarity algorithms that work in conjunction with sophisticated search optimisation routines for being able to align images both quickly and accurately.
 The work was originally developed in partnership with the School of Optometry and Vision Sciences at Cardiff University, and has since been developed into a software suite for the University Hospital Wales.